 While FedRAMP is meant for cloud service providers (CSPs) and government agencies, other organizations can still benefit from maintaining FedRAMP compliance—especially if they plan to work with a government agency at some point.

 What is FedRAMP compliance?
-What are some major FedRAMP compliance requirements?
-More importantly, how can your organization achieve FedRAMP compliance for macOS devices?
+How can your organization achieve FedRAMP compliance for macOS devices?
+How can you ensure the service providers you work with are also FedRAMP compliant?

 Some Basic FedRAMP Compliance Information